 Additional labor and materials beyond those specifically published by an information provider are necessary to obtain a proper repair.
 The practice of refinish-related deductions falsely assumes fewer procedures, less material, less time and overall fewer steps to refinish a repaired panel compared to a new panel.
 ASA believes the additional labor and materials used by collision repairers to refinish repaired panels should be acknowledged and approved by information providers and insurers.

-1.27 ASA supports the required use of OEM service procedures for all structural repairs when such procedures are available.
+1.25 ASA supports the required use of OEM service/repair procedures for all collision repairs.

-1.28 The Automotive Service Association supports the electronic scanning of all vehicles prior to and after collision repairs are completed in order to ensure that all potential damage has been identified to achieve a safe and complete repair.
-ASA will maintain this position until such time as the vehicle manufacturers identify the specific years, makes, models and scenarios where such scanning is not necessary.
+1.26 The Automotive Service Association supports the electronic scanning of all vehicles prior to and after collision repairs are completed in order to ensure that all potential damage has been identified to achieve a safe and complete repair.